JoeLanzi/32-x-64-LED-Matrix-Project/README.md

 ![Alt text](https://github.com/JoeLanzi/LEDMatrixProject/blob/master/Manhattan1.PNG)

-This will be the repository for the group
+Just a mess in the midst of the internet